LGBTplus mental health

 ELOP (East London Out Project)

 A London based LGBT mental health and wellbeing centre offering a holistic approach.
-They offer counselling, support groups, and young people’s services.
+They offer counselling, support groups, advocacy and young people’s services.

 Leicester LGBT Centre